borntofrappe/game-development/06 Angry Birds/Prep/Physics/README.md

 The script should already work to draw a shape, but the static nature of the ground masks the importance of the setup included so far.

-### Ball
+## Ball

-This repeats some of the concepts included in the previous sections, but to solidify the lessons learned.
+The section repeats some of the concepts included in the previous sections, but the repetition is useful to solidify the lessons learned.

-#### load
+### load

 - create a table describing the ball